Skip to content

 Mental Health

 Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
-If any colleague has a mental health concern about a child that is also a safeguarding concern, immediate action should be taken, following their child protection policy, and speaking to the designated safeguarding lead or a deputy.
+If any colleague has a mental health concern about a child that is also a safeguarding concern, immediate action should be taken, following their child protection policy, and speaking to a member of the Designated Safeguarding Lead team.

 Serious Violence